 The modern shag haircut is a little more wearable than the classic ’70s version.
 It incorporates the shag’s signature choppy layers and fullness at the crown but is often cut with a razor to achieve a softer, more feminine vibe.
-Your stylist will also shape the cut so that it frames your face and balances out your features.
+Your stylist will also shape the cut to frame your face and balance your features.
 The result is a fresh, youthful, and effortlessly chic haircut that can take you from day to night without any styling required.

 5. Curly Shag Haircut